hriprsd/ula/README.md

 Project is written using nodeJS , to build the project run `npm install` and to run it locally, use `npm run serve`

+## Project setup

+- The code is written in Vue.js and uses Ionic for the UI components.
+- MySQL db is used to store the data and the backend is written in node.js using express.js framework.
+- Ula uses Google Maps API to get the location and distance between the users.
+- It automatically suggests the pilots to the passenger if their route to or from work intersects with the passengers base location.
+- Ula provides flexibility to the pilots to accept or reject the ride requests based on their convenience, also it provides choice to the passengers to choose the pilot.

 # To build apk to run on android, follow the following steps:
 ## 1: Install Ionic